hayleycd/in_case_of_emergency/readme.md

 ![The screenshot shows what it looks like to find the Azure function extension in VS Code.](https://raw.githubusercontent.com/hayleycd/in_case_of_emergency/master/pictures/detectsazure.png)

+- Authenticate your Azure account in VS Code.
+Once you have installed the Azure Functions extension, you should see a notification that will help you through the process.
+Now your VS Code install and your Azure account are connected.
+- Create a new Azure Function App through the Azure Portal in your webbrowser.
+- The defaults should be sufficient, though check your region.
+- Once you feel good abou the settings, deploy!
+Azure will take a minute to deploy your app.
-- Open the file containing the repository that you cloned and pulled down from my GitHub.
+- In VS Code, open the file containing the repository that you cloned and pulled down from my GitHub.
 VS Code should detect that you have a Azure function application.
 Follow any prompts that it may give you.
-The Azure Functions extension has some pretty good documentation to help guide you.

 ![The Azure Function extension will detect when have opened a folder that has an Azure Function application.](https://raw.githubusercontent.com/hayleycd/in_case_of_emergency/master/pictures/detectsfunction.png)

+-

 ### Twilio account and phone number